Near Centerville in Leon County, Texas — The American South (West South Central)

 Created March 17, 1846 Organized July 13, 1846

 Named in honor of

 Erected 1936 by Texas Highway Department.
 (Marker Number 9628.)

 Location.
 31° 10.474′ N, 95° 58.381′ W. Marker is near Centerville, Texas, in Leon County.
 Marker is on State Highway 75 1.8 miles north of Farm to Market Road 977, on the right when traveling north.
-Touch for map.
 Marker is located at a small pull-off from the highway just south of Fort Boggy State Park.
 The marker is currently heavily obstructed by the surrounding trees.
+Touch for map.
 Marker is in this post office area: Centerville TX 75833, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 14 miles of this marker, measured as the crow flies.
-Site of the First Court House Built in Leon County (approx. 1.4 miles away); Fort Boggy (approx. 1.9 miles away); Leon County Courthouse (approx. 5.8 miles away); El Camino Real (approx. 13.3 miles away).
+At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
+Site of the First Court House Built in Leon County Fort Boggy (approx. 1.9 miles away); First United Methodist Church of Centerville (approx. 5.7 miles away); Leon County Courthouse (approx. 5.8 miles away); El Camino Real (approx. 13.3 miles away).

 Also see . . .
 Leon County - The Handbook of Texas Online.
-Texas State Historical Association (TSHA) (Submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas.)
+Texas State Historical Association (TSHA) (Submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas.)

 Credits.
 This page was last revised on July 3, 2018.
-This page originally submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 40 times since then and 2 times this year.
-Photos: 1, 2. submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 110 times since then and 23 times this year.
+Photos: 1, 2. submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.